Sign up to WAMplifier

 The Artists headed to the historic Fairbridge Village (Shire of Murray) in March to record their original songs.
 Most recognisable as the home of the much-loved Fairbridge Festival now entering it’s 28th year, the heritage listed site was established in 1912 by Kingsley and Ruby Fairbridge as the world’s first – and only remaining – Fairbridge Farm School for emigrated youth.
 The Old Fairbridgians Clubhouse building, built in 1933, played home to WAM’s pop-up studio as the artists recorded their original songs with some of WA’s best engineers, including Matt Gio and Dan Carroll of Rada Studios, Debaser Studio’s Andy Lawson, with Timothy Nelson, Ryan Brennan and national hip-hop legend Dazastah dropping by as guest producers..
 The recording process was interrupted by the emerging COVID-19 crisis, with recording completed in June at Rada Studios in Perth.

-*The Peel region is named after colonial settler Thomas Peel who was actively involved with the infamous Pinjarra massacre in 1834, where men, women and children of the Binjareb Noongar nation were murdered on mass.
+*The Peel region is named after colonial settler Thomas Peel who was actively involved with the infamous Pinjarra massacre in 1834, where men, women and children of the Binjareb Noongar nation were murdered en masse.

-WAM delivers Demos from Peel with the support of the State Government Department of Local Government, Sport and Cultural Industries and with strong local support from our community partners Pinjarra Junction Shopping Centre and Fairbridge Village.
+WAM delivers Demos from Binjareb (Peel Region*) with the support of the State Government Department of Local Government, Sport and Cultural Industries with strong local support from our community partners Pinjarra Junction Shopping Centre, Fairbridge Village and Ravenswood Hotel.